 Catherine Fowler MBA BSc (Hons)

 A relentless campaigner to improve diagnosis for aortic dissection following the loss of her father to an undiagnosed aortic dissection in 2015.
 Has appeared on national radio, television and at medical conferences throughout the UK, Ireland and Europe.
-Co-creator and former lead of the highly successful Think Aorta campaign, which has been a catalyst for change in first responder and emergency medicine.
+Co-creator and former lead of a highly successful national campaign, which has been a catalyst for change in first responder and emergency medicine.

 Pauline Latham OBE MP